-COVID-19 is a respiratory infection: people with COVID-19 may have a cough, may have difficulty breathing and in severe cases may have COVID-19 pneumonia.
-Clinicians use chest imaging tests to diagnose COVID-19 disease, when awaiting RT-PCR test results, for example, or when RT-PCR results are negative, and the person has COVID-19 symptoms.
+COVID-19 is a respiratory disease.
+Clinicians may use chest imaging to diagnose people who have COVID-19 symptoms, while awaiting RT-PCR results or when RT-PCR results are negative, and the person has COVID-19 symptoms.

 What are chest imaging tests?

-X-rays or scans produce an image of the organs and structures (heart, lungs and airways) in the chest.
-They can detect blockages, inflammation and excess fluid.
+X-rays or scans produce an image of the organs and structures in the chest.

-- X-rays (radiography) use a small amount of radiation to produce a 2-D image.
-They are usually carried out in hospitals using fixed equipment by a radiographer but may also be carried out using a portable machine.
+- X-rays (radiography) use radiation to produce a 2-D image.
+Usually done in hospitals, using fixed equipment by a radiographer, they can also be done on portable machines.

-- Computed tomography (CT) scans use a computer to merge multiple X-ray images taken from different angles to produce a 2-D image that can be converted to a 3-D image.
-They require highly specialised equipment and are carried out in hospital by a specialist radiographer.
+- Computed tomography (CT) scans use a computer to merge 2-D X-ray images and convert them to a 3-D image.
+They require highly specialised equipment and are done in hospital by a specialist radiographer.

 - Ultrasound scans use high-frequency sound waves to produce an image.
-They can be carried out in hospital or other healthcare settings such as a doctor’s surgery or clinic.
+They can be done in hospital or other healthcare settings, such as a doctor’s office.

 What did we do?

-We searched for studies that assessed the accuracy of chest imaging to diagnose COVID-19 disease.
-Studies could include people with either suspected or confirmed COVID-19, based on the results of an RT-PCR or other test.
+We searched for studies that assessed the accuracy of chest imaging to diagnose COVID-19 in people with suspected COVID-19.
 Studies could be of any design and take place anywhere.